regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 ### .Scratch.Delete[^1]

-This removes the key/value pair form the context.
+This removes the key/value pair from the context.
 When using `.Scratch.Add` from within in a loop, `.Scratch.Delete` comes handy to reset a value.

 ~~~go-html-template